 The Expendable Workforce: Adjunct Faculty In Higher Education

-As college students settle into the fall semester, there is an expectation their professors are tenured.
+As college students wrap up their fall semester, there is an expectation their professors are tenured.
 But three out of four faculty today aren’t eligible for tenure.
 And many are adjuncts, part-time faculty without strong benefits or job security.

 What’s the human cost to this model of education?
 We find out and we want to hear from you.